Application of a simple short-range attraction long-range repulsion colloidal model towards predicting the viscosity of protein solutions: Results and Discussion

 For semi-dilute to concentrated protein solutions, this model fails to predict the viscosity and its behaviour with a pH change~\citep{Sarangapani_2013,Binabaji_2015,saluja_2006,yadav_2011}.
 The reported viscosity in these studies are the highest at a pH close to the pI (isoelectric point) and lower at pH values where the absolute net charge on the molecule is higher compared to pI.
 This viscosity behaviour is opposite of what equation (\ref{eqn:c2ES}) would predict, in which a larger $\alpha$ gives a larger $c_2$ and larger viscosity.

 Here we will compare the experimental observations with predictions from the colloidal model reviewed earlier that incorporates short ranged attractions.
-Ref.~\citep{tang_2022} showed that attractions can play an important role in the viscosity behavior even if the $B_2$ is positive (repulsions are stronger than repulsions for osmotic pressure).
+Ref.~\citep{tang_2022} showed that attractions can play an important role in the viscosity behavior even if the $B_2$ is positive (i.e. with respect to osmotic pressure, repulsions are more important than attractions).
 BSA solution at 300 mg/ml~\citep{Sarangapani_2013} and mAb solution at 150 mg/ml~\citep{Binabaji_2015} were chosen as the example cases for the comparison.

 The parameters for computing $c_2$ in equation (\ref{eqn:c2analytical}) and subsequently $\eta_r$ in equation (\ref{eqn:etarelative}) using $k_H=c_{2}/2.5^2$ were taken from Section 3.1.
 For the given hydrodynamic radii, the solution intrinsic viscosity [$\eta$] (calculated using equation $\left(\ref{eqn:intrinsicviscosity}\right)$) are $[\eta]_{BSA}$ = 0.0037 ml/mg and $[\eta]_{mAb}$ = 0.0071 ml/mg.
 The parameter $\epsilon$ is the range of the short ranged attractions nondimensionalized by the particle radius.
 Hydrophobic interactions typically occur over a length scale of a few water molecules.
 Comparing this to the radii of the proteins examined here, we choose $\epsilon=0.1$ to be in the correct order of magnitude.
+The weak logarithmic dependence on $\epsilon$ in equation (\ref{eqn:c2analytical}) means that the order of magnitude is the primary concern and it is not necessary to use a different $\epsilon$ for the different proteins.